In recent years, the incidence of some form of cancer in women of reproductive age has increased.

 It consists of removing all or part of the ovary by cutting the tissue from the ovarian cortex and cryopreserved using the vitrification technique.
 It is done by laparoscopy, which is minor surgery through a thin tube that is inserted through an incision made near the navel.

 When a woman wishes to become a mother after cancer treatment and is fully prepared, the ovarian tissue is thawed and implanted near the fallopian tubes.
 This tissue is reactivated and produces eggs again, which can be collected and used in an IVF treatment.

 Actually, this method is not recommended in women with cancers of the blood (such as leukemias or lymphomas) or ovarian cancer because of the risk of cancer cells in the implant.

-The cost of this technique is very variable, as extraction, freezing and transplantation must be performed.
+The cost of this technique is very variable, as extraction, freezing, and transplantation must be performed.

-The method of ovarian transposition, also known as ovariopexy, is carried out to prevent possible lesions in the gonad by ionising radiation.
+The method of ovarian transposition, also known as ovariopexy, is carried out to prevent possible lesions in the gonad by ionizing radiation.
 It may only be used in cases of radiation to the pelvis and is permitted before and after puberty.

 Ovariopexy is the removal of the ovaries from the radiation zone.
-To do this, the surgeon moves the ovaries to another part of the body, away from the place where the radiation therapy is to be performed.
+To do this, the surgeon moves the ovaries to another part of the body, away from the place where radiation therapy is to be performed.
 Once performed, its effect can be tested by determining gonadotropin or steroid hormones.

 This change in the ovaries should be done just before radiation therapy treatment begins to prevent the ovaries from coming back into place over time.